Salinas lettuce strike of 1936

-1936 strike in Salinas Valley, Calfornia, U.S.
+1936 strike in Salinas Valley, California, U.S.

-The 1936 Salinas Lettuce Strike, a strike involving lettuce shed workers, erupted after negotiations for a new agreement between the Fruit and Vegetable Workers Union No. 18211 (F&VWU) and the Grower-Shipper Vegetable Association of Central California (GSVA) collapsed on September 1, 1936.
-The central issues were the union's demand for preferential hiring for union members and recognition of the Union as the representative of lettuce shed workers (trimmers and packers) in the Salinas-Watsonville District.
+The 1936 Salinas Lettuce Strike was a strike involving lettuce shed workers.
+It erupted on September 1, 1936 after negotiations for a new agreement collapsed between the Fruit and Vegetable Workers Union No. 18211 (F&VWU) and the Grower-Shipper Vegetable Association of Central California (GSVA).
+The central issues were the union's demands for preferential hiring for union members and recognizing the union as the representative of lettuce shed workers (trimmers and packers) in the Salinas-Watsonville District.

-The union's demand for preferential hiring for union members arose from employer blacklisting of lettuce shed workers who had struck during the 1935 Imperial Valley Lettuce Strike over their demands for pay and working conditions in line with terms agreed to during the Industrial Relations Board's (IRB) settlement of a labor dispute in Salinas in October 1934.
+The union sought preferential hiring for union members due to the employer blacklisting lettuce shed workers who had struck during the 1935 Imperial Valley Lettuce Strike.
+The 1935 strike was caused by demands for better pay and working conditions, in line with terms agreed to during the Industrial Relations Board's (IRB) settlement of a labor dispute in Salinas in October 1934.

 Salinas Industrial Relations Board (1934)

-During its March 5, 1934 meeting, the Monterey County, California Board of Supervisors, with the support of growers and shippers, adopted an anti-picketing ordinance to head off a labor strike in Salinas.
-The threatened strike was characterized as being heavily influenced by Communists that would likely turn violent and endanger the public if not kept off the streets of Salinas.
+On March 5, 1934, the Monterey County, California Board of Supervisors, with the support of growers and shippers, adopted an anti-picketing ordinance to head off a labor strike in Salinas.
+There was suspicion that the proposed strike would be heavily influenced by Communists, and it would likely turn violent and endanger the public if not kept off the streets of Salinas.

-The VPA, affiliated with the American Federation of Labor (AFL), was not a communist-led union.
-In fact, the AFL was ardently anti-communist, so the Central Labor Council of Monterey County packed the Board of Supervisors April 2, 1934 meeting to demand that the ordinance be rescinded.
+However, the Vegetable Packers Association (VPA) was affiliated with the American Federation of Labor (AFL).
+It was not a communist-led union and in reality had an ardently anti-communist stance.
+The Central Labor Council of Monterey County packed the Board of Supervisors' April 2, 1934 meeting to demand that the ordinance be rescinded.
+After hearing the arguments for and against the ordinance, the Board formed an Industrial Relations Board (IRB) to mediate disputes between labor and employers.

-Members of various areas unions and citizens delivered impassioned pleas for the Board to rescind the ordinance, asserting that it was an infringement of their right to free speech and assembly.
-There were also warnings that the ordinance would amount to an open invitation to radicals to flood into the area and infiltrate any strikes that might occur.

-Having heard the arguments for and against the ordinance, the Board decided to form an Industrial Relations Board (IRB) to mediate disputes between labor and employers and agreed to rescind the ordinance once delegates to the IRB were named.
-Representing the employers on the IRB were: Bruce Church, Ellis Spiegl, and Maurice Brenner.
-Representing organized labor on the IRB were: Alfred S. Doss, J. E. Jones, and Argyll Campbell.

-The IRB produced its binding agreement on October 8, 1934, which included several provisions for improvements in pay and working conditions.
-The IRB agreement effectively ended threatened strikes over pay and working conditions, established a mechanism for settling future labor disputes, and eliminated the need for the anti-picketing ordinance.
+The IRB produced its binding agreement on October 8, 1934.
+The agreement included several provisions to improve pay and working conditions, resolving the workers' grievances and thus effectively ending the proposed strike.
+It also established a mechanism for settling future labor disputes and eliminated the need for the anti-picketing ordinance.